Get a quick quote

 Solar energy companies and providers in ACT

 The Australian Capital Territory has one of the most ambitious renewable energy targets in all of Australia, with a goal in place to meet 100% of its electricity needs via renewable energy by 2020.
+In order to achieve these targets, putting strategies in place to attract innovation to the territory and encourage its residents to participate.

+According to the ACT government, 1 in 10 households in Canberra has a rooftop solar panel system installed, and that number is expected to grow.
 The ACT is meeting the solar challenge head-on by piloting schemes to improve energy storage, so households and business will not only be able to generate electricity, but to store it for use at a later time.

 At the moment solar energy in ACT is used as it is generated, with any excess or unused energy being fed back into the grid.
+These energy savings will appear on your electricity bill.

 Solar power savings in the ACT

+When comparing solar offers, check to see if the supplier offers a retail feed-in tariff.
 If so, you can be paid a set amount per kWh for any energy that your solar panel system feeds back into the grid.
+This is a great way to further offset your electricity costs and avoid overpaying energy bills in ACT.

 Tips for ACT solar customers